-Regulations governing use of internet and IT facilities for students at EUR
+For more information:.
+Regulations governing the use of internet and ICT facilities at EUR

 9.3 Safety, health and welfare

 The Executive Board, and the administrators appointed by the board, are responsible for safety, health and other working conditions in the buildings and on the grounds of Erasmus University Rotterdam.
 Rules in this area require the prior approval of the University Council for the university as a whole, and of the faculty council for the faculty.
 The student sections of these councils also have the powers conferred by law in this area to the works council.